-As noted previously, the Lewis and Clark County Treasurer holds District cash, except a portion of the Middle and High School Extracurricular funds and a High School scholarship account.
+As noted previously, the Lewis and Clark County Treasurer holds District cash, except a portion of the Middle and High School Extracurricular funds.
 The District directs the investment of money pursuant to the provisions of State law.
 Cash and cash equivalents consist of:

-Governmental activities (County) \$42,154,473

-Business-type activities (County) 535,578

-Governmental activities (checking, savings) 131,725

-High School Scholarship account 216,110

-Total cash and cash equivalents \$43,037,886
+Governmental activities (County) \$39,024,899 Business-type activities (County) 486,655 Governmental activities (checking, savings) 54,655 Total cash and cash equivalents \$39,566,209

 Credit risk is defined as the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Middle and High School Extracurricular Fund cash is a combination of checking and savings accounts and is fully insured by the FDIC.
-The High School Scholarship account is invested in 1) fully insured certificates of deposit

-(\$40,720) and 2) cash and cash equivalents-Bank Insured Deposit Program (\$175,390).
-The account is insured for \$500,000 through FDIC and D.A.
-Davidson purchases additional securities protection from London insurers for a total of \$25 million for each account.
 Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and do not require disclosure of credit risk quality per GASB Statement No. 40.

 The District is a member of the Lewis and Clark County Investment Pool, an external investment pool.
-All cash, except the cash in checking/savings for student extracurricular funds and high school scholarship funds listed above, is invested through this pool.
+All cash, except the cash in checking/savings for student extracurricular funds listed above, is invested through this pool.
 The pool is not registered with the Securities and Exchange Commission (SEC).
 This investment pool is comprised of all money belonging to the county, school districts and special districts for which there is not an immediate demand.
 It is managed by the County Treasurer, County Commission and an Investment Committee that is comprised of county officials, school district officials, private sector individuals, and representatives from other entities that participate in the pool.
 The fair value of the school district's position in the pool is the same as the value of the pool shares.
-The County reported that as of June 30, 2020, the book value and fair value of the investments were almost the same; therefore, the County had no unrealized gain or loss to record.
+The County reported that as of June 30, 2021, the book value and fair value of the investments were almost the same; therefore, the County had no unrealized gain or loss to record.